 In this article, I will introduce a development process can make an incredible difference in individual and team productivity.
-By focusing on this concept, my team and I have greatly increased our speed of delivery, and we are learning faster.
-It’s an important mindset and focus that, although quite simple and basic, is often overlooked or down prioritized.
-I hope you will find it as useful as I have.
+By focusing on getting feedback faster with this concept, my team and I have greatly increased our speed of delivery, and we are learning faster.
+The focus upon fast feedback is an important mindset that, although quite simple and basic, is often overlooked or down prioritized.
+By introducing the differentiation between inner and outer development loops, it becomes much easier to discover when faster feedback is needed and how to achieve it.
+I will introduce a development process tweaked for AI project.
+The framework will help you to identify what habits and practices to focus on to improve your development process both for traditional software development and for developing AI projects.

 Small habits and practices are what differentiates the good from the great developers.
 It requires effort and time to change habits, but it is worth it.